quic-interop/quic-interop-runner/README.md

 The Interop Runner implements the following test cases.
 Unless noted otherwise, test cases use HTTP/0.9 for file transfers.
 More test cases will be added in the future, to test more protocol features.
 The name in parentheses is the value of the `TESTCASE` environment variable passed into your Docker container.

-* **Version Negotiation** (`versionnegotiation`): This test case tests that a server sends a Version Negotiation packet in response to an unknown QUIC version number.
+* **Version Negotiation** (`versionnegotiation`): Tests that a server sends a Version Negotiation packet in response to an unknown QUIC version number.
 The client should start a connection using an unsupported version number (it can use a reserved version number to do so), and should abort the connection attempt when receiving the Version Negotiation packet.
 Currently disabled due to #20.

-* **Handshake** (`handshake`): This test case tests the successful completion of the handshake.
+* **Handshake** (`handshake`): Tests the successful completion of the handshake.
 The client is expected to establish a single QUIC connection to the server and download one or multiple small files.
 Servers should not send a Retry packet in this test case.

-* **Transfer** (`transfer`): This test case tests both flow control and stream multiplexing.
+* **Transfer** (`transfer`): Tests both flow control and stream multiplexing.
 The client should use small initial flow control windows for both stream- and connection-level flow control, such that the during the transfer of files on the order of 1 MB the flow control window needs to be increased.
 The client is exepcted to establish a single QUIC connection, and use multiple streams to concurrently download the files.

-* **Retry** (`retry`): This test case tests that the server can generate a Retry, and that the client can act upon it (i.e. use the Token provided in the Retry packet in the Initial packet).
+* **Retry** (`retry`): Tests that the server can generate a Retry, and that the client can act upon it (i.e. use the Token provided in the Retry packet in the Initial packet).

-* **Resumption** (`resumption`): This test cases tests QUIC session resumption (without 0-RTT).
+* **Resumption** (`resumption`): Tests QUIC session resumption (without 0-RTT).
 The client is expected to establish a connection and download the first file.
 The server is expected to provide the client with a session ticket that allows it to resume the connection.
 After downloading the first file, the client has to close the connection, establish a resumed connection using the session ticket, and use this connection to download the remaining file(s).

-* **HTTP3** (`http3`): This test case tests a simple HTTP/3 connection.
+* **HTTP3** (`http3`): Tests a simple HTTP/3 connection.
 The client is expected to download multiple files using HTTP/3.
 Files should be requested and transfered in parallel.

+* **Handshake Loss** (`multiconnect`): Tests resilience of the handshake to high loss.
+The client is expected to establish multiple connections, sequential or in parallel, and use each connection to download a single file.
+Each file is small, of the order of 1KB.